 He sold his inheritance for a single meal.

 You, my special friend, have an inheritance that you may or may not know about.
-You have a Loved One Whose purpose was to give this inheritance to you.
-He didn’t just invest His life into it, but He gave His life.
+You have a loved One Whose purpose was to give this inheritance to you.
+Jesus did not just invest His life into it but He gave His life.
 You could not and cannot do anything to earn this inheritance.
 You couldn’t work hard enough or be good enough for it either.
-All you can and have to do is accept the best gift of eternal life.
-It is not just an inheritance that lasts for your life time on earth, but an inheritance that matters the most for eternity.
-It can’t get any better.
+All you can do is accept the best gift of eternal life.
+It is an inheritance that lasts for eternity.

-Have you been selling or trading it in for a one time pleasure?
+Have you been selling or trading your inheritance in for a one time pleasure?

 My desire and burden is that you would not throw away your eternal inheritance.
 Please do not trade it in for something that will fade away.
 If you still have breath in your lungs, it’s not too late to claim and take your gift back.
 Salvation and redemption is always available to you because God’s love for you isn’t based off of who you are, what you have, or what you can do.
 God doesn’t need you, but He wants you.